Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-6.md

 ## JavaScript Tests

-Origami components JavaScript tests use [mocha](https://mochajs.org/) as a test runner; [sinon](https://sinonjs.org/) for stubs, spies, and mocks; and [proclaim](https://github.com/rowanmanning/proclaim) to make assertions.
+Component JavaScript tests use [mocha](https://mochajs.org/) as a test runner; [sinon](https://sinonjs.org/) for stubs, spies, and mocks; and [proclaim](https://github.com/rowanmanning/proclaim) to make assertions.

-To demonstrate how these projects are used to test components we will add a new test to confirm that clicking button in our component increments the count.
+To demonstrate how these projects are used to test components we will add a new test to confirm that clicking a button in our component increments the count.

 JavaScript tests are located under the `tests/js` directory.
 The file `example.test.js` already has boilerplate tests, which use component markup defined in `tests/js/helpers/fixtures.js` to confirm the `init` method works as expected.